GURUFOCUS.COM » STOCK LIST » Consumer Cyclical » Travel & Leisure » Royal Caribbean Group (MEX:RCL) » Definitions » E10

 1050 Caribbean Way, Miami, FL, USA, 33132

-Royal Caribbean is the world's second-largest cruise company, operating 64 ships across five global and partner brands in the cruise vacation industry, with 10 more ships on order.
+Royal Caribbean is the world's second-largest cruise company, operating 66 ships across five global and partner brands in the cruise vacation industry.
 Brands the company operates include Royal Caribbean International, Celebrity Cruises, and Silversea.
 The company also has a 50% investment in a joint venture that operates TUI Cruises and Hapag-Lloyd Cruises.
 The selection of brands in the portfolio allows Royal to compete on the basis of innovation, quality of ships and service, variety of itineraries, choice of destinations, and price.
-The company completed the divestiture of its Azamara brand in the first quarter of 2021.
+The company completed the divestiture of its Azamara brand in 2021 and plans to launch its new Celebrity River Cruise brand in 2027.